-Dive Southern Ireland, more specifically the South Cork Coast, because here are some of the best dive sites in the World.
-Within a short boat spin there are several well preserved ship wrecks in sport diving range, from the historic UC42 and Aud to the interesting Santo and a couple of armed trawlers the Clifton and the Morococala.
-Because of the warming influence of the Gulf Stream the diving in the south coast of Ireland is unique.
-Many fish migrate along the Cork coast in the spring and summer time including Basking Sharks and Mola Mola (sunfish).
+Diving Southern Ireland, more specifically the South Cork Coast is a must, because here are some of the best dive sites in the World.
+Within a short boat spin there are several well preserved ship wrecks in sport diving range, from the historic Aud to the interesting Santo and a couple of armed trawlers the Clifton and the Morococala.
+Because of the warming influence of the Gulf Stream the diving along the south coast of Ireland is unique.
+Many fish migrate along the Cork coast in the spring and summer time including Basking Sharks, giant Barrel Jellyfish (these Jellyfish feed on plankton and so are harmless to divers) and Mola Mola (sunfish).
 Diving in Cork you are likely to see fish that are supposed to live in much warmer seas for example the Red (Portuguese) Blenny and Trigger fish.
 Of course here in Cork we have all the usual “Irish” fish as well.

 The Sante (commonly known as Santo) was a 128 ft 217 ton steam powered bucket dredger.
 Her maiden voyage was to be a trip from the west coast of Scotland to the Island of Formosa (now known as Taiwan) which was then part of Japanese territory.
 While on her way in December 1900 a gale forced the captain to head for Cork Harbour and on Christmas Day she sank, five of her crew were rescued form a life boat but the rest were drowned.